ott-jax/ott/README.md

 b = jax.random.uniform(rngs[3], (m,))
 a, b = a / jnp.sum(a), b / jnp.sum(b)
 # Computes the couplings using the Sinkhorn algorithm.
-ot = transport.solve(x, y, a=a, b=b)
+geom = pointcloud.PointCloud(x, y)
+prob = linear_problem.LinearProblem(geom, a, b)

+solver = sinkhorn.Sinkhorn()
-P = ot.matrix
+out = solver(prob)
 ```

-The call to `solve` above works out the optimal transport solution.
-The `ot` object contains a transport matrix
+The call to `solver(prob)` above works out the optimal transport solution.
+The `out` object contains a transport matrix
 (here of size $12\times 14$) that quantifies a `link strength` between each point of the first point cloud, to one or
 more points from the second, as illustrated in the plot below.
-In this toy example, most choices were arbitrary, and
-are reflected in the crude `solve` API.
-We provide far more flexibility to define custom cost functions, objectives,
+We provide more flexibility to define custom cost
-and solvers, as detailed in the [full documentation](https://ott-jax.readthedocs.io/en/latest/).
+functions, objectives, and solvers, as detailed in the [full documentation](https://ott-jax.readthedocs.io/en/latest/).

 ![obtained coupling](https://raw.githubusercontent.com/ott-jax/ott/main/images/couplings.png)